SVG-Edit/svgedit/docs/Development.md

 ## Reading/Opening test coverage reports

-For testing coverage reports (see "Testing"), you can open the HTML-based reports that are generated during the testing process (or when running `npm run instrument` directly) from the command line into your browser by the following commands:
+For testing coverage reports (see "Testing and coverage"), you can open the HTML-based reports that are generated during the testing process (or when running `npm run instrument` directly) from the command line into your browser by the following commands:

 1. Reading reports from the command line